corda/corda-docs/content/en/docs/cenm/1.3/deployment-kubernetes.md

 * Create a separate yaml file with new values and pass it with `-f` flag: `helm install -f myvalues.yaml idman`, or;
 * Override individual parameters using `--set`, such as `helm install --set foo=bar idman`, or;
 * Any combination of the above, for example ```helm install -f myvalues.yaml --set foo=bar idman```

+You cannot override the passwords to security certificates keys and keystores.

 ### External database support